Horological Snaps from the immediate Brisbane area taken by our Club Members.

 However this clock was also to prove prone to malfunction and was removed in the late 1960's.
 Plans were drawn up for a 25m clock tower to be added to the existing building in 1971, but this was shelved for a smaller electric clock to be put back into the East wing gable cavity where it remains today.

-Remarkably this clock has resurfaced in 2018 relatively intact and is on display at Harringtons Antiques.
+Remarkably this clock has resurfaced in 2018 relatively intact and displayed at Harringtons Antiques.
 It has no makers name on the dial, matching the 1960's postcard above.
 Originally the clock had 'Brisbane Synchronome' on the dial (as in the 1917 postcard above).
 Also shown is the internal mechanism working the hands.

 Right is a picture of the remains of the master clock from 1909 that ran this clock and a slave from one of the offices in the GPO.